JMYoung93/ReadMe-Generator-/README.md

 *Tests for application and how to run them:*

-By running our code and generating their own ReadMe file.
+They can always run the code on their own to make their first ReadMe file!